raybellis/draft-bellis-dnsop-edns-tags/draft-bellis-dnsop-edns-tags.md

 The values of the individual bits within a tag are not defined to have any semantic meaning in this specification.
-Their interpretation is defined entirely by bi-lateral agreement between client and server operators.
-The definitions for EDNS-Client-Tag and EDNS-Server-Tag values MAY be different.
+Their interpretation is defined entirely by out-of-band bilateral agreement between client and server operators.

 Operators are free to partition the bits within that field as they see fit; for example it could be used to transmit up to 16 separate boolean